stem cells treatment for Multiple Sclerosis

 • Nerve cells

-More recently a reprogrammed pluripotent stem cells known as induced pluripotent stem cells (iPSCs).
-Induced pluripotent stem cells have similar features to embryonic stem cells, however, carry the risk of tumor formation.
-This risk of cancer can be reduced via transdifferentiation however the results have not been very consistent or safe.
-Progenitor stem cells such as induced oligodendrocyte progenitor cells (iOPC), induced neural stem cells (iNSC) and oligodendrocytes (iOL) can also be derived from somatic adult cell type via the process of transdifferentiation
+More recently, reprogrammed pluripotent stem cells known as Induced pluripotent stem cells (iPSCs) offer potential therapies for people with secondary progressive MS. Induced pluripotent stem cells have similar features to embryonic stem cells; however, they carry the risk of tumor formation.
+This cancer risk can be reduced via transdifferentiation; however, the results have not been consistent or safe.
+Progenitor stem cells such as induced oligodendrocyte progenitor cells (iOPC), induced neural stem cells (iNSC), and oligodendrocytes (iOL) can also be derived from somatic adult cells, which can be used in stem cell treatment, type via the process of transdifferentiation utilized in stem cell treatment

 Effective treatment for MS – HSCT

-Hematopoietic stem cells have the ability of pluripotentiality and self-renewal ability but only found in less than 0.01% of all nucleated cells in the Bone Marrow.
-Hematopoietic stem cells are capable of forming all hematopoietic cell lines including:
+Hematopoietic stem cells have pluripotential and self-renewal ability but are only found in less than 0.01% of all nucleated cells in the Bone Marrow.
+Hematopoietic stem cells are capable of forming all hematopoietic cell lines, including:

 • Megakaryocytes